Last 2 Standalone Bowling Shops In Chicago Keep The Ball Rolling

 “The place is a dump and I’m a slob,” Simmons said.
 “But certain people seem to like it that way.”

-“It’s a little bit of information overload,” customer and lifelong Waveland Lanes bowler Pablo Hurtado-Sorto said.
-“But he’s old school and he keeps it straight with you.”

-On a recent workday, the beloved shop owner spared no emotion when he informed a new customer he has a “flexible thumb joint.”
-He penciled a few faint marks on the bowler’s fingers and shoved them inside a “fitting ball,” with holes of various sizes labeled through the letters of the alphabet.
+On a recent workday, the beloved shop owner spared no emotion when he informed David Funkhauser, a new customer, he has a “flexible thumb joint.”
+He penciled a few faint marks on Funkhauser’s fingers and shoved them inside a “fitting ball,” with holes of various sizes labeled through the letters of the alphabet.
 He operated a curved protractor with surgical precision.

 Simmons disappeared to the backroom after collecting the measurements.

+“It’s a little bit of information overload,” said customer and lifelong Waveland Lanes bowler Pablo Hurtado-Sorto, who has been through Simmons’ measurement process.
+“But he’s old school and he keeps it straight with you.”

-David Funkhauser, the newbie with the flexible thumb who recently started bowling in a league with his wife, daughter and son-in-law, said he didn’t mind “the battery of tests” Simmons performed on him.
+Funkhauser, who recently started bowling in a league with his wife, daughter and son-in-law, said he didn’t mind “the battery of tests” Simmons performed on him.

 “He’s got more knowledge than me,” Funkhauser said.
 “I’d rather pay a few more bucks for that.”